Shippable/docs/sources/platform/integration/hipchat.md

 # Hipchat Integration (Deprecated)

 ## Deprecation Note
 This integration has been marked deprecated.
 Existing integrations will continue to work as expected.
 You cannot create any new integrations of this type.
-Use [hipchatKey](/platform/integration/hipchatKey.md) integration instead.
+Use [Hipchat Key](/platform/integration/hipchatKey.md) integration instead.

 ---